 So, one last time, here’s a reminder of the 15 most beautiful cities in the UK you should definitely try to visit:

 - St Davids

 You Might Also Like to Read

 Keep these beautiful UK cities in a safe place by pinning them to one of your Pinterest boards.
 That way, when you’re ready to plan your trip to the UK, you’ll be able to easily find these cities.

 Author: Dale Johnson is a content creator and digital nomad from the United Kingdom.
-He enjoys traveling the country by train, and has visited a host of the UK cities through work, intrigue, and his love of triathlon and running.
+He enjoys traveling the country by train and has visited a host of UK cities through work, intrigue, and his love of triathlon and running.